50 Identity And Access Security Stats You Should Know In 2025

 Phishing URLs usually take the target to a credential harvesting site, where they’re encouraged to enter their login information under a pretext set up by the hacker.
 Clicking a phishing attachment usually installs a form of malware on the user’s machine.
 This is often a botnet or a trojan.
 While some of these trojans are used to distribute ransomware or malware, others are used to harvest users’ sensitive data, such as their financial information and login credentials.

-Unfortunately, social engineering attacks difficult to detect, which makes them likely to be successful, and highly prevalent; between April 2022 and April 2023, Microsoft detected 156,000 business email compromise (BEC) attacks every single day, which are just one type of account compromise attack involving social engineering.
+Unfortunately, social engineering attacks difficult to detect, which makes them likely to be successful, and highly prevalent.
+In 2024, Microsoft blocked over 7000 attempted password attacks every second.
 You can find out more about what BEC attacks are and how to stop them here.

 Who The Victims Are

 Remote workers have always been more susceptible to identity and access-based attacks.
-Unfortunately, the nature of the modern workplace means that more of us than ever before are now potential targets, with 92% of remote employees using a personal computer or smartphone to work from home.
+Unfortunately, the nature of the modern workplace means that more of us than ever before are now potential targets.
+More than two-thirds of cybersecurity and IT professionals belie that employees are putting the organization at risk through the misuse of email, oversharing company information on social media, and careless web browsing.

 The Impact Of An Identity And Access Breach

-The average cost of a data breach is 4.45 million US dollars, showing a 15% increase over the past three years.
-That average, however, also reflects a widening gap between the cost of a breach for organizations with more advanced security processes in place, such as incident response teams, and those with fewer processes in place.
+That average cost also reflects a widening gap between the cost of a breach for organizations with more advanced security processes in place, such as incident response teams, and those with fewer processes in place.
 In other words, the cost of a data breach is much lower for those with a formal security architecture, but dangerously high for organizations without the proper protections.

 However, financial loss isn’t the only consequence of an identity- or access-related breach.
 As we discussed above, these breaches often start with credential theft via a phishing attack, and that credential theft has a knock-on effect in terms of data loss.
 The main consequences of successful phishing attacks include: